Dr Gail Tsang

 Overview

-Dr Tsang has a special interest in breast cancer and a subspecialty interest in prostate brachytherapy, having completed a clinical fellowship in prostate brachytherapy at Sunnybrook Hospital, Toronto, Canada in 2009.
+Dr Tsang has a clinical interest in breast cancer and a subspecialty interest in prostate cancer, having completed a clinical fellowship in prostate cancer at Sunnybrook Hospital, Toronto, Canada in 2009.

 As an adjunct Professor at Bond University, Dr Tsang participates in undergraduate teaching.
 She also teaches radiation oncology registrars.

 Dr Tsang embraces multidisciplinary team (MDT) meetings to ensure best management for patients through collaboration with different specialties.
-She actively participates in MDT’s for breast, urological, haematological, lung, gastrointestinal, skin cancer and palliative care and chairs the Wesley Lymphoma meeting.
+She actively participates in a number of MDT meetings relating to different tumour streams, and is the Chair of The Wesley Lymphoma MDT.

 She is a member of the research committee at the Brisbane practice.